Battle of Orchomenus: Battle

 While Archelaus let his men relax after taking their positions, Sulla set his men to work building trenches and ditches which he hoped would cut off Archelaus' cavalry from the plains and move the fighting to more boggy areas.
 Archelaus recognized Sulla's strategy, and launched several attacks on the soldiers digging the trenches and ditches.
 Sulla's men began to panic and break for the safety of camp.
 Sulla saved his army by making his stand on the earthworks and bellowing to his wavering troops: "Orchomenos!
 Remember the name.
 I'm ready to fight and die here.
 When people ask you where you ran away and left your general, tell them: at Orchomenos!"
 This caused his troops to rally and repulse the attack.
 In one of these attacks, Archelaus' stepson, Diogenes, distinguished himself in a valiant attack where he died gloriously.

 For his final attack, Archelaus led out his troops in a more formal battle array.
 Archelaus had his scythed chariots to the front followed by his Macedonian style phalanx, then came his auxiliaries.
 The cavalry was massed at the flanks, though their effectiveness was limited by Sulla's earthworks.
 Sulla had his army arranged in three lines, though there were spaces between the files through which light infantry, and even cavalry could rush.
 His front line was denser than the troops formed up in the back.
 The reason for this peculiar formation became apparent when the scythed chariots attacked.
 The Roman front ranks opened up and stepped backwards and revealed serried ranks of stakes driven into the ground at an angle to point outwards.
-Some chariots were impaled on Sulla's stakes and the rest pelted with pila (the Roman javelin).
-The surviving chariots were driven back into their phalanx creating chaos among its ranks.
+Some chariots were impaled on Sulla's stakes and the rest brought down by the hail of Roman pilum.
+The surviving chariots in their panicked flight crashed through their own phalanx, creating chaos among its ranks.

 Sulla took maximum advantage of the confusion by ordering a general advance.
-Archelaus tried to save his phalanx by having his cavalry attack the advancing Romans hoping to buy time for his infantry to reform.
-Sulla had foreseen this move and charged his own vastly outnumbered cavalry to check the Pontic cavalry attack.
-The Roman cavalry succeeded in stopping the Pontic cavalry charge and were soon joined by the infantry.
-Cutting through the cavalry, the legionaries closed with the still re-forming phalanx which panicked and ran.
+Archelaus tried to save his phalanx by charging the Romans with his cavalry, to buy time for his pikemen to reform.
+Sulla had foreseen this move and charged the Pontic horsemen with his own vastly outnumbered cavalry.
+The Roman horse succeeded in spoiling the Pontic cavalry charge and they were soon joined by the advancing legionaries.
+Having repulsed the Pontic horse the Romans then charged the still re-forming phalanx, which promptly panicked and ran.

 After winning the battle Sulla advanced on the Pontic camp and started to besiege it.
 The Romans were able to pull down a section of the ramparts; led by a junior officer called Basilus, Roman legionaries poured into the camp.
 In the close quarters of the enemy camp the Roman legionaries with their short stabbing swords had a distinct advantage.
 Trapped against the marsh the Pontic soldiers had nowhere to run and were massacred.